pivotal/docs-tap/tas-migration/buildpacks/php.hbs.md

             apiVersion: v1
     ```

-For more information on using Service Bindings in TAP, see [Configure build-time service bindings](../../tanzu-build-service/tbs-workload-config.hbs.md#service-bindings).
+For more information on using Service Bindings in Tanzu Application Platform, see [Configure build-time service bindings](../../tanzu-build-service/tbs-workload-config.hbs.md#service-bindings).

 ## New Relic